 - Make sure that the syrup is cooled before pouring it over the hot baklava.

-- Keep the baklava at room temperature after you have covered it with a tea towel or piece of cheesecloth.
+- Keep the baklava at room temperature after covering it with a tea towel or piece of cheesecloth.

 - Cover it after it has cooled completely.

 Should I cover baklava?

 Yes, you should cover the baklava after it has cooled completely.
-Use a tea towel or piece of cheesecloth to cover it.
+Use a tea towel or a piece of cheesecloth to cover it.